FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ## Registering a custom source

-Registering a source consists of defining a **name** for that source and a callback function specifying how to get a value from that source and pass it to a block attribute.
+Registering a source requires defining at least `name` and a `callback` function that gets a value from the source and passes it back to a block attribute.

 Once a source is registered, any block that supports the Block Bindings API can use a value from that source by setting its `metadata.bindings` attribute to a value that refers to the source.